dyninst/dyninst/.github/README.md

 ### Operating systems ([actions/os-versions](actions/os-versions/action.yaml))

-*Returns the operating systems Dyninst is tested on.*
+*Returns the operating systems Dyninst is tested on*

 **outputs**
 - **all**